owebeewan/JWLMerge/Readme.md

 # JWLMerge <img src="https://ci.appveyor.com/api/projects/status/2nl90i7apndaxcac?svg=true">

+## FORKED VERSION

+This is a fork of the original [JWLMerge project](https://github.com/AntonyCorbett/JWLMerge) which is now archived.
+I've continued updating and maintaining the project to keep it working with the latest JW Library backup file format.
+I've also added some new features and improvements based on my own usage.

 ### Introduction

 JWLMerge is a utility to merge 2 or more .jwlibrary backup files.
 These backup files are created using the JW Library® backup command, and contain your personal notes, highlighting, etc.